5G Primer

 What is 5G?

-While current networks focus primarily on data transmission (i.e. throughput), 5G networks are being designed to not only provide faster transmission speeds but also to ensure more widespread coverage, to handle more connected devices and traffic types, and to support different use cases.
+While previous generations of wireless networks focused primarily on data transmission (i.e. throughput), 5G networks are being designed to not only provide faster transmission speeds but also to ensure more widespread coverage, to handle more connected devices and traffic types, and to support different use cases.
 5G will connect infrastructure, vehicles, sensors, buildings, machinery, and people in a way that will change the way we work, play, and interact.

 5G performance